-- 50. Where an applicant for a GRC is married or in a civil partnership when they make their application, and is still married to or in a civil partnership with the same person when their application is granted, the Registrar General will issue a full GRC to the person if satisfied that both parties wish the marriage or civil partnership to continue after a full GRC is issued.
+- 53. Where an applicant for a GRC is married or in a civil partnership when they make their application, and is still married to or in a civil partnership with the same person when their application is granted, the Registrar General will issue a full GRC to the person if satisfied that both parties wish the marriage or civil partnership to continue after a full GRC is issued.
 Otherwise, the Registrar General will issue an interim GRC.
-The parties' wishes are demonstrated by statutory declarations to be given under section 8D(3) (inserted by section 5 of the Bill). - 51.
-New section 8F(1) and (2) requires the Registrar General, upon application by a person within 6 months of being issued an interim GRC, to issue a full GRC to the person if the applicant was married or in a civil partnership when the interim GRC was issued and is still married to, or in a civil partnership with, the same person,7 and the application contains a statutory declaration by either or both of the parties to the marriage or civil partnership that they wish the marriage or civil partnership to continue after the issue of a full GRC (where such a declaration was not previously provided in relation to the application under section 8A(1)).
-This caters for cases where the applicant, or their spouse or civil partner, changes their mind and decides to stay in the relationship. - 52.
-Subsection (3) requires the Registrar General to reject the application if not required by subsection (1) to grant it. - 53.
+The parties' wishes are demonstrated by statutory declarations to be given under section 8D(3) (inserted by section 5 of the Bill). - 54.
+New section 8F(1) and (2) requires the Registrar General, upon application by a person within 6 months of being issued an interim GRC, to issue a full GRC to the person if the applicant was married or in a civil partnership when the interim GRC was issued and is still married to, or in a civil partnership with, the same person, and the application contains a statutory declaration by either or both of the parties to the marriage or civil partnership that they wish the marriage or civil partnership to continue after the issue of a full GRC (where such a declaration was not previously provided in relation to the application under section 8A(1)).
+This caters for cases where the applicant, or their spouse or civil partner, changes their mind and decides to stay in the relationship. - 55.
+Subsection (3) requires the Registrar General to reject the application if not required by subsection (1) to grant it.
+Subsection (2A) provides that the requirement to grant an application under subsection (1) is subject to any order made by a sheriff under section 8PA (inserted into the 2004 Act by section 8A of the Bill) authorising the Registrar General to reject the application on the grounds that it is fraudulent, or the applicant is incapable of understanding the effect of obtaining a GRC or of validly making the application. - 56.
 The Registrar General must give the applicant's spouse or civil partner notice of the application, and, if the application is granted, of the issue of the full GRC (subsection (4)).